NVSL/NOVA/README.md

 command.

 ## Running NOVA
-NOVA runs on a physically contiguous memory region that is not used by the Linux kernel.
-To reserve the memory space you can boot the kernel with `memmap` command line option.
+NOVA runs on a physically contiguous memory region that is not used by the Linux kernel, and relies on the kernel NVDIMM support.

+To run NOVA, first build up your kernel with NVDIMM support enabled (`CONFIG_BLK_DEV_PMEM`), and then you can reserve the memory space by booting the kernel with `memmap` command line option.

-For instance, adding `memmap=4G!8G` to the kernel boot parameters will reserve 4GB memory starting from 8GB address, and the kernel will create a `pmem0` block device under the `/dev` directory.
+For instance, adding `memmap=16G!8G` to the kernel boot parameters will reserve 16GB memory starting from 8GB address, and the kernel will create a `pmem0` block device under the `/dev` directory.

 After the OS has booted, you can initialize a NOVA instance with the following command: